 - Slow, twisted, or curling growing patterns

-Almost all soil and water has a certain amount of copper at minimum, so it is quite rare that the deficiency comes from there.
+Almost all soil and water have a certain amount of copper at a minimum, so it is quite rare that the deficiency comes from there.
 Instead, the issue most likely stems from a pH problem.
 When the pH isn’t balanced, your plants lose some of their ability to access nutrients.